aqua-language/aqua/experiments/nexmark/README.md

 # Nexmark Benchmark

-This directory contains the Nexmark benchmark implemented for Aqua, targeting Shark and Flink.
+This directory contains the Nexmark benchmark implemented for Aqua, targeting Flink and Rust.

 The benchmark contains 2 experiments:
 * Experiment 1: The 8 standard Nexmark Queries.